princeton-nlp/DensePhrases/README.md

 - `densephrases-multi-query-multi`         : `densephrases-multi` query-side fine-tuned on 5 open-domain QA datasets (NQ, WQ, TREC, TQA, SQuAD); Used for the [demo]
 - `spanbert-base-cased-*`             : cross-encoder teacher models trained on \*

-The performance was measured on [the phrase index for the full Wikipedia scale](#3-phrase-index).
+Test set performance was measured on [the phrase index for the full Wikipedia scale](#3-phrase-index).

 ### 3. Phrase Index
 Please note that you don't need to download this phrase index unless you want to work on the full Wikipedia scale.